Razer enters audio glasses arena with Anzu eyewear

 Audio glasses are quickly becoming a thing.
 Last year Bose followed its original Frames with three second-generation models, including the sporty Tempo Fames, and Amazon is selling the second-generation of its Echo Frames while plenty of others, like Razer, are now jumping in on the "smart" glasses action.
 The Razer Anzer, which comes in round and square versions in two different size options, is available now for $200 (£200, AU$320).

 I haven't tried them yet but their design (at least the square version) and specs don't appear to be so different from other models I've tried.
 The small size weighs 43 grams while the large weighs 48 grams (the Echo Frames are 31 grams by comparison).
-The glasses include 35% blue light filtering lenses, have touch controls and integrated 16mm speaker drivers that fire directional sound toward your open ears.
+The glasses include 35% blue light filtering lenses along with a set of polarized sunglasses lenses (you can easily swap them in), have touch controls and integrated 16mm speaker drivers that fire directional sound toward your open ears.

 They're IPX4 water-resistant (meaning they're splashproof) so you can use them for running -- audio glasses work well for running and biking, because they leave your ears open so you can hear traffic.
-You can also buy polarized sunglasses lenses for them for an additional $30 that can easily be swapped in and out.
-Battery life is rated at up to five hours at moderate volume levels.
+Battery life is rated at up to five hours at moderate volume levels and additional polarized lenses are available for $30.

 Also worth noting: With Razer being a "gaming lifestyle" company, it's highlighting its low-latency Bluetooth technology -- it says the "customized Bluetooth 5.1 connection brings industry-leading 60ms latency for smooth, stutter-free sound."